 Mother's Day and Father's Day can also be busy travel times as families head out to spend quality time together.

-Whether you are heading north on Highway 400 on your way to Muskoka, or to other popular cottage locations in Ontario, such as Haliburton, Niagara on the Lake, Tobermory or the Bruce Peninsula, you can expect to get caught in cottage country traffic jams every Friday and Sunday.
+Whether you are heading north on Highway 400 on your way to Muskoka, or to other popular cottage locations in Ontario, such as Haliburton, Niagara on the Lake, Tobermory or the Bruce Peninsula, you can expect to get caught in a cottage country traffic jams every Friday and Sunday.

 While many take vacations in late spring and early summer, the summer vacation season in Ontario really kicks into high gear once the school year ends.
 July is the most popular month for summer vacations, followed by August.